 Many of their bones are fused together to ensure they’re strong and lightweight.
 Parrots have backbones, so they’re classified as vertebrates.

-In many ways, parrots’ bones are similar to ours.
+In many ways, parrots’ bones are similar to our own.
 But they also have additional adaptations that suit their specific requirements, allowing them to survive and thrive as a species in the wild.

 How Many Bones Do Parrots Have?

 Parrots don’t have as many bones as humans.
-As mentioned, while the exact number varies between the different species, most parrots have between 13 to 25 bones.
+As mentioned, while the exact number varies between species, most parrots have between 13 to 25 bones.
 Smaller parrots tend to have fewer bones.

-Parrots have fewer bones than mammals and other animals because they’re fused together, making them light enough for flying.
+Parrots have fewer bones than mammals and other animals because they’re fused together, ensuring that they’re light enough for flying.
 Lighter bones also enable parrots to regulate their bodyweight more efficiently.

 Parrot Skeleton System

-A parrot’s skeleton is similar to a human’s, as it contains roughly the same bones.
+A parrot’s skeleton is similar to a human’s, as it contains similar bones.
 However, the bones are shaped differently to suit a parrot’s specific survival requirements.

-As already mentioned, parrots must also have a light musculoskeletal system in order for them to stay in the air.
+As mentioned, parrots need a light musculoskeletal system in order for them to stay in the air.
 The main components of a parrot’s skeleton are as follows: